-Mark O'Connor of Monadnock Research wrote an epic post over at re:The Auditors yesterday on the Big 4's advisory performance for 2013 and the resulting "conflict metrics."
-The whole post is worth a read but this chart sums things up well. […]
+Mark O'Connor of Monadnock Research wrote an epic post over at re:The Auditors yesterday on […]

 This just in from the Deloitte FAS comp call that is apparently going down circa now:

 7% AIP pool.
 No slides with details b/c it ends up on GC.
 Talking about PwC right now.

 What, exactly, is being said about P. Dubs is not immediately known but I’m guessing it has something to do with the fact that they’re obviously vulnerable in the Tampa market but actually it’s more like simple trash talk, according to our source:

 [PwC] made draconian cuts during the recession.
 They are making up for it now.
 They suck, D&T rules.
 [FAS CEO] David Williams is stressing total comp., not just base salary throughout the call.
 Base comp is targeted at 50% of the comp survey range.

 [PS -] He loves to use the word “granular” as much as possible.